KIJO’s Website Critique: How the Tesla Website Sells Innovation

 11. Highlight your core innovations everywhere

-Tesla’s Website: Striking Design and Innovative Technology in Equal Measure
+Tesla’s Website is Striking Design & Innovative Technology in Equal Measure

-Tesla hasn’t just let their innovation do the talking on their website.
-They have designed a site that is visually stunning, highly practical and informative.
+Tesla hasn’t just let their innovation do the talking on their modern website.
+Their website design team have designed a site that is visually stunning, highly practical and informative.
 By explaining their futuristic technology in stages, using clever website design and animation, the user is never overwhelmed or frustrated.
 In our opinion, they could make more of how ground-breaking their technology really is, and how it transforms everyday life.
 Tesla’s decision to present their technology in understated, normalising tones reinforces the future they are creating as attainable, accessible and realistic.

 Displaying new products or services in such a stylish, informative way requires a sophisticated website layout and advanced design features.
-The KIJO team can help you with every aspect of app development and website design.
-Check out recent projects to learn more or simply contact the KIJO team today to get the ball rolling for your business.
+The KIJO team can help you with every aspect of app development and modern website design